FPAR 2.0 Frequently Asked Questions

 Data Elements

-Grantees should report the role of the clinician providing care to the client on the encounter date.
+Grant recipients should report the role of the clinician providing care to the client on the encounter date.
 The current response options include a pre-existing list of provider roles that is also used for purposes other than FPAR reporting.

-1. Pseudo IDs are unique for each individual
+1. Pseudo IDs are unique for each individual.

 2. They assign the same pseudo ID to the same individual across encounters each year to enable analysis of encounters over time.

-If clients select ‘multiracial’ AND indicate specific race selections (e.g., Asian, Black or African American, White) for race (Data Element 10), then please indicate “Yes” (LA33-6) for the identified race selections.
+If clients select ‘multiracial’ AND indicate specific race selections (for example, Asian, Black or African American, White) for race (Data Element 10), then please indicate “Yes” (LA33-6) for the identified race selections.
 However, if a client selects ‘multiracial’ but does not indicate specific race selections, then please report “Yes” (LA-33-6) for ‘Race – Unknown’, and “No” for all other specific race categories.

 Please report only one insurance coverage type per encounter.
 The Insurance Coverage Type element is intended to determine clients’ access to comprehensive primary medical care.
 If a client has access to comprehensive primary medical care, please report one option that is most applicable to the clients’ insurance from the list of response options provided.
-For further guidance on reporting Insurance Coverage Type, please reference the Insurance Coverage Mapping Guidance document.
+For further guidance on reporting Insurance Coverage Type, please see the Insurance Coverage Mapping Guidance document.

-Grantees do not need to offer all response options as a selection option for subrecipients if response options are not applicable.
+Grant recipients do not need to offer all response options as a selection option for subrecipients if response options are not applicable.

 For more information on each of the response options for Data Element 13 (Insurance coverage type), refer to the coverage type value set.

-Grantees should determine the response option that best fits the client’s insurance.
+Grant recipients should determine the response option that best fits the client’s insurance.
 Definitions for each response option can be found on the HL7 website.
 For example, if a client has a Medicaid MCO, please report the valid value that corresponds to a subsidized managed care program.

-If Medicare is considered the client’s principal insurance, whether they attained Medicare due to a disability or not, the valid value that corresponds to a subsidized managed care program should be reported as their insurance coverage type.
+If Medicare is considered the client’s principal insurance, whether they attained Medicare due to a disability or not, the valid value that corresponds to a subsidized managed care program should be reported as the insurance coverage type.

-Grantees may leave this field blank for family planning clients who are male at birth.
+Grant recipients may leave this field blank for family planning clients who are male at birth.

 The purpose of the pregnancy intention data element is to capture a client’s intention in the next year to either become pregnant or prevent a future pregnancy.
 This includes male clients seeking pregnancy with a female partner.
-However, grantees may leave this field blank for family planning clients who are male at birth.
-Pregnancy intention may be used to help improve preconception health screenings and decisions based on client needs.
+In addition, pregnancy intention may be used to help improve preconception health screenings and decisions based on client needs.
+However, grant recipients may leave this field blank for family planning clients who are male at birth.

 According to the Centers for Disease Control and Prevention’s Tobacco Glossary, a current every day smoker is someone who smokes daily, specifically “an adult who has smoked 100 cigarettes in his or her lifetime and who currently smokes cigarettes.”
 Further refinement specific to what constitutes a current every day smoker comes from the National Cancer Institute (NCI).
 Specifically, a current every day smoker may be designated as either a heavy tobacco smoker – “a smoker who smokes more than 10 cigarettes per day, or an equivalent quantity of cigar or pipe smoke” or a light tobacco smoker – “a smoker who smokes less than 10 cigarettes per day, or an equivalent quantity of cigar or pipe smoke”.